techiesabina/game/_posts/2018-4-18-environmental-game.md

 tags: climategame ideas
 author: Sabina
 ---
-<p>This is an idea that I conceived about a game meant to discuss climate change.</p>
+<p>This is an idea that I conceived about a game meant to discuss climate change. <a href="https://www.netflix.com/title/80141928" target="_blank">This documentary</a> was my inspiration.</p>